For more information on these and other Food and Drug Administration issues, please contact Domenic Veneziano at (202) 734-3939.

 FDA import alerts affecting the following have been newly issued or modified in the past week.

-- arrow root from China
+- five-spice powder from China

-- sweet basil from Mexico
+- green onions from Mexico

 Import alerts inform FDA field staff that the agency has enough evidence or other information to allow a product that appears to be in violation of FDA laws and regulations to be detained without physical examination at the time of entry.
 Import alerts may cover products from designated countries or areas (including from all foreign countries), manufacturers, or shippers.